 External Ids for MYO1C Gene

 This gene encodes a member of the unconventional myosin protein family, which are actin-based molecular motors.
 The protein is found in the cytoplasm, and one isoform with a unique N-terminus is also found in the nucleus.
 The nuclear isoform associates with RNA polymerase I and II and functions in transcription initiation.
 The mouse ortholog of this protein also functions in intracellular vesicle transport to the plasma membrane.
 Multiple transcript variants encoding different isoforms have been found for this gene.
 The related gene myosin IE has been referred to as myosin IC in the literature, but it is a distinct locus on chromosome 19. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MYO1C Gene

 MYO1C (Myosin IC) is a Protein Coding gene.
 Diseases associated with MYO1C include Glomerulosclerosis, Focal Segmental, 6 and Autosomal Dominant Non-Syndromic Sensorineural Deafness Type Dfna.
-Among its related pathways are Regulation of actin dynamics for phagocytic cup formation and ERK Signaling.
+Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Vesicle-mediated transport.
 GO annotations related to this gene include receptor binding and calmodulin binding.
-An important paralog of this gene is MYO1D.
+An important paralog of this gene is MYO1H.

 UniProtKB/Swiss-Prot for MYO1C Gene